 Are you ready to join me in living a toxin free life?!

 DIY All-Purpose Cleaner with Essential Oils

-- 25 drops essential oils I used doTERRA OnGuard
+- 25 drops essential oils suited for cleaning I used doTERRA OnGuard

 - Add all ingredients to your glass trigger bottle, screw on the lid, shake well before use.

 - Water must be distilled, or boiled and cooled to avoid bacteria growth